What if everything you thought you knew about keto protein consumption was wrong?

 Why You Should Focus on Protein, Not Fat

 Anyone on a ketogenic diet knows the health benefits of good fats.

 But it’s time to recognize protein for the powerful macro it is.
 If you’re into keto for fat-burning and muscle maintenance, you might want to rethink how much protein you’re eating.

-There’s no evidence to suggest that protein on keto immediately turns to glucose, yet there’s tons of literature on how beneficial protein is for curbing your appetite and toning up your flab.
+There’s no evidence to suggest that protein on keto immediately turns to glucose.
+Yet, there’s ample literature on how beneficial protein is for curbing appetite and improving lean muscle mass.

-Sneak in 30 minutes of exercise on top of this and you’ll be one giant step closer to reaching ketosis and getting all the benefits from keto that everyone’s talking about.
+Sneak in 30 minutes of exercise on top of this, and you’ll be one giant step closer to reaching ketosis and getting all the benefits of a keto lifestyle.